stolksdorf/xo/README.md

 # 🏗️ `xo`

-> An incredibly tiny React-clone, aiming for simplicity and hack-ability. _Short for "Exo-skeleton"_
+> An incredibly tiny React-clone, aiming for simplicity and hack-ability.

 *features*